needle-mirror/com.unity.polyspatial.visionos/Documentation~/RealityKitApps.md

 | Bounded Volumes | Bounded volumes have a finite, box-shaped extent.
 Bounded volumes can be moved and transformed in world space by the user, but not programmatically by the developer.
 Currently, Unity content within a bounded volume will expand to fill the actual size of the volume.<br><br>Input in bounded volumes is limited to “3D Touch” as provided by the SpatialPointerDevice.
 See [Input](Input.md). |
 | Unbounded Volumes | When running in exclusive mode, content presents a single unbounded volume, without any clipping edges.
 The application owns the entire mixed reality view, with no other applications visible.
 Additional bounded volumes from the same application can co-exist with this unbounded volume.<br><br>Within the unbounded volume, an application can request access to full hand tracking data. |

-### ImmersionChanged Event
-<a name="immmersionchanged-event"></a>
+<a id="progressive-immersion"></a>
+### Progressive Immersion

+RealityKit-based apps can utilize the Digital Crown to control immersion level.
+Two things are required to use this capability:
+1. The [ImmersionStyle](xref:UnityEditor.XR.VisionOS.VisionOSSettings.ImmersionStyle) must be set to **Progressive**.
+2. One **VolumeCamera** in the scene must be set to **Unbounded** **Mode**.

+Content will then appear within a radial portal with a black background.
+This portal will replace pass-through within a portion fo the field of view.
+The **Digital Crown** on the Vision Pro can control the size of this radial portal, and can increase the size of the portal until the portal fully covers pass-through.

+At maximum portal size, the app will behave as if it had been set to **Full** immersion style, and any properties that apply to **Full** immersion style will apply here.

-An unbounded volume camera dispatches an event called [ImmersionChanged](xref:Unity.PolySpatial.VolumeCamera.ImmersionChanged) when the user interacts with the crown dial to change the immersion amount.
+Additionally, the VolumeCamera will dispatch an event called **OnImmersionChanged** when the user interacts with the crown dial to change the immersion amount.
 You must set the [ImmersionStyle](xref:UnityEditor.XR.VisionOS.VisionOSSettings.ImmersionStyle) of the volume camera configuration to **Progressive**.
-When the user rotates the dial, this event provides a decimal value in the range [0, 1] indicating the amount of immersion.
-A value of 1.0 means full, 100% immersion and the volume camera behaves the same as a fully immersive volume.
+See [VolumeCamera Events](VolumeCamera.md#volume-camera-events) for more details.

 > [!NOTE]
 > Apple visionOS 2.0 added support for the `ImmersionChanged` event.
 This event is not available in earlier visionOS versions.
 Refer to  [onImmersionChange](https://developer.apple.com/documentation/swiftui/view/onimmersionchange(_:)) for additional information.